 – By an externally applied source (phantom power).
 This is named external bias or true condenser.

 – By a permanently charged electret (a permanently polarized piece of dielectric material) material within the diaphragm or on the backplate.
 This way of charging is also known as electret condenser or internal bias.

-How to connect phantom power to an audio mixer
+Phantom power from an audio mixer

-Mics with inline on-off switches generally short XLR pins 2 and 3 to mute the microphones.
+Mics with inline on-off switches, generally short XLR pins 2 and 3 to mute the microphones.
 Since the identical power is on both pins, there’s very little or no pop once the pins are shorted along.
 If you hear a pop once switch the mic, the voltage is slightly different on the pins because of the resistor tolerance within the supply.
-Some on/off switches can short the pins over a time.
+Some on/off switches can short the pins over time.
 It can prevent pops.
 If you would like to block power in one channel, use block capacitors.

 Stand-Alone +48 Volt Supplies

 What to do if your mixer, microphone preamp, or instrument amp doesn’t have phantom power?
 Get an independent standalone power supply and plug it directly into the mixer with the microphone cable.
 Some of those supplies are AC-powered, some are battery-powered, and some are both.
 Some can supply just one microphone, while others can power several at the same time.
 Some supplies have a switch that selects 12v or 48v.
 Set it to 48v for additional headroom if the microphone is specified for 48 volts.